DefTruth/torchlm/docs/README.pypi.md

 ## 🎓 License
 The code of **torchlm** is released under the MIT License.

-## 🤓 Contribution
+## ❤️ Contribution
-If you like this project please consider ⭐ this repo, as it is the simplest way to support me.
+Please consider ⭐ this repo if you like it, as it is the simplest way to support me.

 ## 👋 Acknowledgement
 The implementation of torchlm's transforms borrow the code from [Paperspace](https://github.com/Paperspace/DataAugmentationForObjectDetection/blob/master/data_aug/bbox_util.py) .